Convert Watt-hour to Milliwatt-hour (Wh to Milliwatt-hour)

 How do you convert Wh to Milliwatt-hour formula?

-The main formula to convert Wh to Milliwatt-hour is to multiply Wh value by 1000.
+The main formula for the conversion of the Wh value to Milliwatt-hour amount is to multiply the Wh value by 1000.

 What is the relation between Watt-hour and Milliwatt-hour?